dubiacc/website/articles/en/nfp/index.md

 >
 > -- ["nfp" topic on r/Catholicism](https://archive.is/Gf2ec#selection-1413.2-1413.206)

-Now, obviously she here complains from the modernist perspective not being able to use regular contraception -- but even she recognizes that it goes directly against her nature as a woman to *only* have relations on non-fertile days (in order to contracept).
+Now, obviously she here complains from the modernist perspective, lamenting her inability to use regular contraception -- but even she recognizes that it goes directly against her nature as a woman to *only* have relations on non-fertile days (in order to contracept).

-This is the result of what you eventually end up with when practicing NFP: tracking mucus, Marquette method, temperatures, ovulation cycles, etc. - all of that effort in order to **intentionally prevent** Gods will - and Bishop Pivarunas still argues that this elaborate scheme is not a "deliberate frustration" and does not "impede contraception"?!
+This is the result of what you eventually end up with when practicing NFP: tracking mucus, Marquette method, temperatures, ovulation cycles, etc. - all of that effort in order to **intentionally prevent** God's will - and Bishop Pivarunas still argues that this elaborate scheme is not a "deliberate frustration" and does not "impede contraception"?

 This simply flies in the face of Pius XI's warning: whether the frustration is achieved chemically, mechanically, or chronologically is irrelevant to the intrinsic disordering of the act from its God-given end.
 Intentional NFP, as practiced above, is most definitely intentional contra-ception.

-The softness on NFP by Pius XII later on led to his successor Paul VI getting really hard pressed on justifying his teaching against contraception: if chronological contraception is allowed, then there is no moral difference to artificial contraception, since the *intention* is the same.
+The softness on NFP by Pius XII (with his "grave reasons" justification) later on led to his successor Paul VI Paul VI facing great difficulty in justifying his teaching against contraception: if chronological contraception is allowed, then there is absolutely no moral difference to artificial contraception, since the *intention* is the same.

 NFP substitutes scientific knowledge and technique for the virtue of chastity and trust in God's Providence, it subtly shifts the focus from openness to God's